Market Design for Capacity Sharing in Networks: Introduction

-Additionally, the homogeneous disutility of trip sharing condition stems from the coalition formation.
-We show that forming groups with integer capacities is \emph{mathematically equivalent} to a Walrasian equilibrium in an auxiliary economy, with agents as "indivisible goods" and route capacity units as "agents" with an \emph{augmented trip value function}.
-The condition of homogeneous disutility of trip sharing ensures that the augmented trip value function satisfies the gross substitutes condition, even though the original value function does not.
-Consequently, Walrasian equilibrium exists in the auxiliary economy (\cite{gul1999walrasian}), which can be turned into a market equilibrium in our setting.
+The condition of homogeneous capacity-sharing disutility plays a critical role in the tractability of coalition formation.
+We show that coalition formation and allocation to the constructed route flow is mathematically equivalent to a Walrasian equilibrium in an auxiliary economy, where agents act as “indivisible goods” and route capacity units as “buyers” with an augmented trip value function.
+The homogeneity assumption ensures that this augmented value function satisfies monotonicity and the gross substitutes property, even though the original value function does not.
+As a result, a Walrasian equilibrium exists in the auxiliary economy (following \cite{gul1999walrasian}), which translates directly to a market equilibrium in our setting.
+In contrast, Example \ref{ex:carpool} shows that when the homogeneous capacity-sharing disutility condition is violated, even if the series-parallel network condition holds, an equilibrium may fail to exist.}

+Furthermore, building on the connection between market equilibrium and the Walrasian equilibrium of the auxiliary economy, we identify a particular market equilibrium in which trip organization and payments align with the Vickrey-Clarke-Groves (VCG) mechanism.
+This structure enables a central planner to implement the equilibrium outcome without knowing agents’ private preferences.
+Notably, this equilibrium achieves the highest agent utilities among all possible market equilibria and collects only the minimum total edge prices (Theorem \ref{theorem:strategyproof}).
+This result leverages the lattice structure of Walrasian equilibria in the constructed auxiliary economy, as established in \cite{gul1999walrasian}.